Portfolio optimization for upstream oil and gas companies

 Balancing investments, production, and returns in today's lower-for-longer oil price environment is becoming a major challenge for exploration and production (E&P) companies.
-Almost every oil and gas resource is struggling to provide the desired balance to E&P companies.
-The critical question is what portfolio of resources, concentrated or diversified, will deliver the best results?
+E&P companies are continuing to strive for the right balance of resource types and geographies.
+A critical question is what portfolio of resources can deliver the best results across a range of price scenarios?

 - Get in touch